reekKiE/CompleteSuicideManual-En/English/chapter_6.md

 What’s interesting is that he specifically put a tape on so that others could understand that he was “going to die after watching this.”
 There are also people in France who committed suicide by taking poison after opening the pages of the reference book.
 The intention of trying to attract the attention of the world through this method is very clear.

-## Case Study 20: The rōnin student[^ronin-student] who used a plastic bag to conduct a suicide experiment
+## Case study 20: The rōnin student[^ronin-student] who used a plastic bag to conduct a suicide experiment

 [^ronin-student]: In contemporary Japanese slang, a rōnin (浪人) is a student who has graduated from middle school or high school but has failed to achieve admission to a desired school or even any school at the next level, and consequently is studying outside of the school system for admission in the next year.